Analysis: Small generic drug firms need niches to survive looming price war

 So as larger companies bulk up, smaller ones are left with just a couple of options -- specialize or get leaner to stay competitive.

-U.S. companies such as Impax Laboratories Inc and Hi-Tech Pharmacal Co Inc and Europe's Stada, Hikma Pharmaceuticals Plc, Krka and Pharmstandard are expected to feel the pressure of the changing market dynamics, industry analysts said.
+U.S. companies such as Impax Laboratories Inc (IPXL.O) and Hi-Tech Pharmacal Co Inc HITK.O and Europe's Stada (STAGn.DE), Hikma Pharmaceuticals Plc (HIK.L), Krka (KRKG.LJ) and Pharmstandard (PHST.MM) are expected to feel the pressure of the changing market dynamics, industry analysts said.

 Recent deals among large generics producers include Watson's $5.6 billion acquisition of Swiss drugmaker Actavis Group and Novartis's purchase of generic dermatology products maker Fougera Pharmaceuticals for $1.5 billion.